RocketApex/achilles/README.md

 the matching JavaScript class, and calls `setup` and `teardown` as Turbo renders new pages or new component markup is inserted.

+Current applications should use Achilles `1.1.0`.
+If you are upgrading an existing app, start with the [1.1.0 upgrade guide](docs/upgrading-to-1.1.0.md).

 ## Why Achilles?

 Rails and Turbo make server-rendered interfaces productive, but many apps still